The wall sit exercise is often overlooked as a leg exercise due to its simplicity in nature.

 As opposed to any other wall sit variation, this one does have the added benefit of strength gains.

-So, here’s how to do wall sits correctly:
+How to do wall sits correctly

-- For starters, in a standing up position, lean against your vertical surface of choice.
+- For starters, in a standing-up position, lean against your vertical surface of choice.

 - Next, walk your feet out away from the wall (once in your wall sit position, your knees should not track over your toes), and have them shoulder-width apart.
 While leaning back on the wall, slide down until there is a 90-degree bend at both your hips and knees.